 A student in the Criminology library

-We’ve been helping students through Clearing for over 20 years.
+We’ve been helping students through Clearing since 2004.
 With 1 in 4 students joining this way, we know how to help you find the right course and make the application process as simple and easy as possible.

 • Future employability: Go beyond the classroom with field trips to courts, prisons and the Old Bailey, plus a volunteering module.
-Our industry connections enable graduates to build networks that have led to careers in the Civil Service, NGOs, justice and academic sectors.
+Our industry connections enable graduates to build networks which have led to careers in the Civil Service, NGOs, justice, and academic sectors.

 • Specialist course pathways: Combine criminology with law, psychology, policing, or sociology, taught by experts and shaped by employer insight.